Ask just about anyone you know if doing a safari in Africa is on their bucket list, and they say YES.

 - Guide services the entire time

 - Unlimited bottled water, during the game drives and at your lodging

 - All taxes and surcharges

 - All park and vehicle fees

-- Transport via Land Cruiser to/within parks, incl. petrol charges and driver meals and accommodation
+- Transport via Land Cruiser to/within parks, incl. gasoline, driver meals, and accommodation

-- Flights to/from Tanzania (closest international airport: Kilimanjaro - JRO)
+- Flights to/from Tanzania (closest international airport: JRO)

 - Alcohol & beverages other than water